-- They have an up to date awareness of Online Safety matters and of the current school Online Safety policy and practices. - They have read, understood and signed the school Staff Acceptable Use Agreement (see appendix 3). - They report any suspected misuse or problem to the Online Safety Co-ordinator or other designated person. - Digital communications with children are only carried out within the context of their job role and at a professional level. - Online Safety issues are embedded in all aspects of the curriculum and other school activities. - Children understand and follow the school Online Safety and Acceptable Use Agreement (see appendix 1). - Children apply appropriate research skills that avoid plagiarism and uphold copyright regulations. - They monitor Online Safety in lessons, extracurricular and extended school activities. - They are aware of Online Safety issues related to the use of mobile phones, cameras and hand held devices and that they monitor their use and implement this policy with regard to these devices. - In lessons where computing is used children should be, where practicable, instructed to use sites that have been pre checked as suitable for their use. - That processes within the school are in place for dealing with any unsuitable material that is found in internet searches.
+- They have an up to date awareness of Online Safety matters and of the current school Online Safety policy and practices. - They have read, understood and signed the school Staff Acceptable Use Agreement (see appendix 3). - They report any suspected misuse or problem to the Online Safety Co-ordinator or other designated person and keep a record via CPOM. - Digital communications with children are only carried out within the context of their job role and at a professional level. - Online Safety issues are embedded in all aspects of the curriculum and other school activities. - Children understand and follow the school Online Safety and Acceptable Use Agreement (see appendix 1).

+- Children apply appropriate research skills that avoid plagiarism and uphold copyright regulations. - They monitor Online Safety in lessons, extracurricular and extended school activities. - Complete relevant training, when provided, in order to keep up to date with online safety. - They are aware of Online Safety issues related to the use of mobile phones, cameras and hand held devices and that they monitor their use and implement this policy with regard to these devices. - In lessons where computing is used children should be, where practicable, instructed to use sites that have been pre checked as suitable for their use. - That processes within the school are in place for dealing with any unsuitable material that is found in internet searches.